ericayin-xyz/ericayin-xyz/README.md

 <br />
-- 🌱 I was a Graphic & UI Designer <br />
+- 🌱 I was a Visual Designer & Developer <br />
 - 🔭 I'm delving into the world of Web Development.

 <br />